xychen6871/ECS171GroupProject/README.md

 ## Application

-Our application's main folder can be found at [Application/ApplicationProject/ApplicationServer/](https://github.com/xychen26/ECS171GroupProject/tree/main/Application/ApplicationProject/ApplicationServer)
+Our application's main folder can be found at [Application/ApplicationProject/ApplicationServer/](https://github.com/xychen26/ECS171GroupProject/tree/main/Application/ApplicationProject/ApplicationServer).
+It was developed using the "django-admin startproject" command to create template.

 To run it, please ensure that you have the following dependencies:
 - Anaconda